STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial Vehicle: Methodology

-As described earlier, the motion planner presented in this paper ensures feasible trajectories for the \ac{MRAV}, prioritizing ergonomic, safety, and comfort considerations in \ac{HRI}.
-However, during real-time operations, unexpected disturbances -- such as battery issues, technical faults, or wind gusts -- can cause significant deviations between the planned trajectory and the \ac{MRAV}'s actual state.
-To address these deviations, we introduce an online, event-driven replanner.
+As described earlier, the offline motion planner \eqref{eq:optimizationProblemSmooth} generates trajectories that satisfy safety, ergonomic, and comfort considerations encoded in the \ac{STL} specification $\pi$.
+During execution, however, disturbances such as wind gusts, hardware faults, or battery degradation may cause deviations between the nominal plan and the actual \ac{MRAV} state.
+To ensure mission continuity under such conditions, we introduce a robustness-aware event-driven replanner that recomputes corrective trajectory segments online.

-When a failure event is detected, a new trajectory is computed online using the same motion planner described in Sections \ref{sec:specificationEncoding} and \ref{sec:motionPlanner}.
-The goal of this replanning process is to generate a new trajectory that reconnects the \ac{MRAV} to the previously optimized trajectory, ensuring minimal disruption to the mission.